France scraps plans for Franco-Chinese shopping mall near Paris

 “It was an outdated project, out of sync with our citizens’ aspirations.
 It stopped matching the way people consume today and tomorrow”, the French presidency said.

-Ceetrus the property unit of Auchan Holding, which is in charge of the Europa City project, was not immediately available for comment.
+Alliages & Territoires, the company in charge of the EuropaCity project, said the decision to scrap the mall was “a mistake” and a blow to the economic and cultural development of the Val D’Oise region.

+“This decision is also incoherent with the government’s will to attract investors in France as there is no investment without trust in the stability of the state’s position,” the statement said.

-It is the second time that Macron has dropped plans for a big construction project.
-Early 2018, he decided against the planned Notre-Dame-des-Landes airport near Nantes in western France.
+It is the second time Macron has dropped plans for a big construction project.
+In early 2018, he decided against the planned Notre-Dame-des-Landes airport near Nantes in western France.

 The 580 million euro airport project had been in the planning stages for decades, but was blocked by environmentalists who occupied the site.